 Our fully operational kindergarten provides high quality, meaningful education to children who need it most.
 The kindergarten operates according to the views of Dr. Rudolf Steiner and the principles of Waldorf education.
 We strive to create an atmosphere that is beautiful, calm and welcoming, where children are invited to take part in creative experiences that develop the imagination.
 Through practical, hands-on activities and learning through play, the child’s natural talents are nurtured.
 Respect and appreciation of nature is celebrated in the decor, in the variety of nature based activities and in free play outdoors on our natural bamboo playground.
 We employ seven Nepali teachers who have undergone teacher training in Waldorf-style education.

 The building, which was previously meant to become an orphanage, is now providing rooms for the rapidly growing kindergarten.
 Last year, it was hosting 15 kindergarten children, while there are currently more than 70 children attending the kindergarten.
 We offer a playgroup, nursery, lower and upper kindergarten depending upon the child’s age and school grades up to 4th class.
-We are really astonished by the interest of the local community and are doing our best to provide space for a further growing of the kindergarten sections.
+We are really astonished by the interest from the local community for we are doing our best to provide space for further growth of the kindergarten sections.

 Why Waldorf Inspired Education?